Generating Benchmarks for Factuality Evaluation of Language Models: Experimental Setup

 \subsection{Models}

-We performed our experiments over a set of open source models.
-We evaluated four models of GPT-2 family (110M–1.5B parameters; ~\citealt{gpt2}), five models from the GPT-Neo family (125M–20B;~\citealt{gpt-neo,black-etal-2022-gpt,gpt-j}), and eight models of OPT (125M–66B;~\citealt{zhang2022opt}).
-We capped the sequence length at $1024$ tokens, so all models could be directly compared to each other.
+We performed our experiments over a set of open source models: four models of GPT-2 family (110M–1.5B; ~\citealt{gpt2}), five models from the GPT-Neo family (125M–20B;~\citealt{gpt-neo,black-etal-2022-gpt,gpt-j}), and eight models of OPT (125M–66B;~\citealt{zhang2022opt}).
+We capped the sequence length at $1024$ tokens to compare all models directly.

-The corpora that \wikimethod and \newsmethod were constructed from were not used for training any of the examined models. \newsmethod is based on articles published after 1/10/2021, beyond the models' data cutoff date. \wikimethod is based on Wikipedia documents from The Pile's validation split, which is not part in any of the models' training sets (OPT and GPT-Neo models were trained on The Pile's training split, GPT-2 models were not trained on Wikipedia).
+The corpora that our \method benchmarks were constructed from were not used for training any of the examined models. \newsmethod is based on articles published after 1/10/2021, while \qamethod is based on examples written in 2023.
+Both are beyond the models' data cutoff date. \wikimethod is based on Wikipedia documents from The Pile's validation split, which is not part in any of the models' training sets.
+(OPT and GPT-Neo models were trained on The Pile's training split, GPT-2 models were not trained on Wikipedia).